 As a Gossip Girl fan myself, I could not resist my intro paragraph.
 When Adam surprised me with a trip to New York City for the holiday, I knew exactly where I wanted (needed) to stay, The Empire Hotel.
 I started reading Gossip Girl in middle school,(back in 2003), only one year after the first book release date and way before the famed Gossip Girl TV show.
 So staying at The Empire Hotel was a Gossip Girl dream come true.
 The only thing missing to complete my fangirl experience was a Gossip Girl tour.

 Regardless of why I wanted to stay here, The Empire Hotel is truly one of the best places to stay in New York City.
 We all know that sometimes when we have high hopes, they can easily be let down, but The Empire Hotel did not let me down one bit and let me tell you why!

 Iconic Hotel in New York City

 The Empire Hotel’s chic, neon red sign is an iconic part of New York City.
-Of course it is not as iconic as the Empire State Building, but it still signifies New York’s City’s history as one of the oldest hotels in the city.
+Of course, it is not as iconic as the Empire State Building, but it still signifies New York’s City’s history as one of the oldest hotels in the city.
 Moreover, it is a distinct Gossip Girl location!

 In 1889, a seven-story building was built from the ground up, which would later turn into The Empire Hotel.
 In 1908, Herbert DuPuy purchased the building and in 1922, he decided to tear the original structure down to build a 15-story building.
 A year later, on December 5, 1923, The Empire Hotel opened with its iconic neon red signage on top of the rooftop that still remains today.
 The hotel remained untouched until 2007 when it received a refurbishment to redesign the interior.
-Since then it has the 1920’s chic and luxurious black and gold patterns with dim lighting to set a romantic ambience.
+Since then it has the 1920’s chic and luxurious black and gold patterns with dim lighting to set a romantic ambiance.
 An atmosphere Chuck Bass highly approves.

 Superior Guest Service